WadhwaniAI/StudentDropoutEWS/README.md

 - This file could either be manually populated from a PDF or parsed from a CSV notified by the administration.

 [Dataset Schema](metadata/dataset_schema.json)
-- This is a *mandatory* JSON dictionary defining the structure of a usable dataset.
+- This is a *mandatory* JSON dictionary that defines the structure of a usable dataset.
-- Each key is a column name and the corresponding value is a list of datatype, description, and grouping.
+- Each key is a column name and its corresponding value is a list containing:
-- Valid datatypes are `str` for categorical columns, `float` for numerical columns, and `int` for target column.
+  - Datatype: `str` (categorical), `float` (numerical), and `int` (target)
-- Description is a piece of text briefly explaining the information the column contains.
+  - Description: A piece of text briefly explaining the column and what it contains, and
-- Grouping enables combined use of columns such as in common preprocessing operations.
+  - Grouping: The logical group it belongs to (used in preprocessing)
-- Modify [Dataset Schema](metadata/dataset_schema.json) if a dataset has different column names, datatypes, descriptions or groupings.
+- Modify [Dataset Schema](metadata/dataset_schema.json) if your dataset has different column names, datatypes, descriptions or groupings.

 [Config Schema](metadata/config_schema.json)
-- This is a *mandatory* nested JSON dictionary illustrating the valid schema of a `Config` file.
+- This is a *mandatory* nested JSON dictionary that defines the structure of a `Config` file used for training or inference.
-- A new Config (for training) or an existing Config (for inference) must follow this schema.
+- A new `Config` file needs to be created by the user for every training run, and an existing one is used to infer on a new dataset.
-- In [Config Schema](metadata/config_schema.json), all *optional* parameters are denoted as `<key>` and valid datatypes are in placeholders.
+- In [Config Schema](metadata/config_schema.json), all *optional* parameters are denoted within `<key>` and the placeholders indicate valid datatypes.
-- [Config Schema](metadata/config_schema.json) is **not to be deleted**.
+- [Config Schema](metadata/config_schema.json) **should not be deleted or edited**.
   - A copy of this file needs to be made by the user for their own experiments.
-- [Config Schema](metadata/config_schema.json) is elaborated upon in the **Config** section of this README.
+- [Config Schema](metadata/config_schema.json) is elaborated upon in the **CONFIG** section of this README.

 [Predictor groups](metadata/predictor_groups.json)
-- This is a JSON dictionary categorizing similar features into predictor groups.
+- This is an *optional* JSON dictionary logically categorizing similar features into predictor groups.
+  - They are not required for the training or inference pipelines.
+  - They are required only for *explainability*.
 - Predictor groups are used to explain a model's predictions and guide interventions.
-- Features are manually organized into predictor groups—there is no script to generate them.
+- Features are manually organized into predictor groups—currently there is no script to generate them.
   - The features in [Predictor groups](metadata/predictor_groups.json) must be a subset of the features used in modeling.
-- They are used in [PredictorGroupExplainer](src/explainability/predictor_group_explainer.py).
-They are not required in the training or inference pipelines.
-- Modify [Predictor groups](metadata/predictor_groups.json) for different group explanations.
+- Please modify [Predictor groups](metadata/predictor_groups.json) for different group explanations.

 ---